hassan-khld/ML---Exercises-/README.md

-## ML---Exercises-
+# ML-Exercises
-# Practice Exercises for Machine Learning Course
+## Practice Exercises for Machine Learning Course

 a) Write a function in Python that takes two vectors as input (weight and feature vector) and